 An Opiate-Epidemic True Crime Story.

 Since 2009, Phil has been working on a book about his father's former classmate, who is now serving four consecutive life terms in federal prison.
-That book, Prescription for Pain: How A Once-Promising Doctor Became the “Pill Mill Killer,” will be released on April 9, 2024.
+That book, Prescription for Pain: How A Once-Promising Doctor Became the “Pill Mill Killer,” was released on April 9, 2024.
+The Columbus Dispatch called it a “riveting true-crime page-turner.”

 Background.